 The restriction configuration profiles are available in the Enterprise plan of Miradore Online.
 If you're a interested in restriction configuration profiles, consider upgrading your site subscription.
 For instructions, please check How to upgrade subscription.

 There is some variation between different device platforms what restriction configuration profiles are applicable to the devices.
 The following articles describe in detail what restrictions are supported on each device platform, and also, what are the platform-specific requirements for the use of the restriction configuration profiles.

 - Restrictions for Android 5.0 or later devices (available in Miradore Online Enterprise Plan through Android Enterprise)

 - Restrictions for Samsung's Android devices with Android 4.2 or later and Samsung for Enterprise (SAFE) supported.

 - Restrictions for iOS

 First you need to create a new configuration profile and define the enabled restrictions.

-Start by navigating to Mobile management > Configuration profiles, and hit Create configuration profile from the Actions pane at the right-hand side.
-This will create a new configuration profile for you.
+Start by navigating to Management > Configuration profiles, and click the Add button.
+This will open the wizard for creating a new configuration profile.